-Business Attraction is the practice of recruiting businesses and industries from outside a state, region, or community to convince those companies to make location decisions resulting in new jobs and new capital investment in their jurisdiction.
+Business Attraction – often referred to as Business Recruitment – is the practice of recruiting, encouraging, or persuading businesses and industries from outside a state, region, or community to make location decisions resulting in new jobs and new capital investment in their jurisdiction.
 See also Foreign Direct Investment (FDI).

 Business Incubator – a facility that is established to serve the needs of a community’s entrepreneurs and emerging small businesses by providing shared services and low cost or reduced rent for a designated period of time – usually one to three years.

 Business Intelligence is about gathering, analyzing, summarizing, and communicating business, demographic, and economic information within a certain geographic service area for economic development purposes.
 Business Intelligence often supports business development and economic development marketing activities with relevant research and insightful analysis.

 Business License – a license that grants an individual the right or priviledge to start and operate a business.